avirule/BoundedThreadPool/README.md

         // this lambda is automatically cast to a `WorkInvocation` work[index] = () => Console.WriteLine(index);

-    // queue the work invocations to be execute foreach (WorkInvocation workInvocation in work)
+    // queue the work invocations to be executed foreach (WorkInvocation workInvocation in work)
         BoundedPool.Active.QueueWork(workInvocation);
 }